 The typical Honors/AP schedule will have students taking Honor courses during their freshman and sophomore years, then advancing to the Advanced Placement classes for their junior and senior years.
 The AP classes will be concluded by the College Board subject test, administered in May, which scores students on a scale of 1-5.
 Any score above a 3 is considered a passing score, and earns that student college credit for the course.
 More than 75% of CCCHS students that take AP exams score a 3 or higher!

 Some of the Advanced Placement courses we offer at Clearwater Central Catholic High School include:

 - Human Geography

-The International Baccalaureate (IB) Diploma Program at CCCHS involves a challenging two-year curriculum aimed at students ages 16 to 19.
+The International Baccalaureate (IB) Diploma School at CCCHS involves a challenging two-year curriculum aimed at students ages 16 to 19.
 An IB Diploma is recognized widely by the world’s top universities.
-Students will apply for the International Baccalaureate Program their sophomore year and, if accepted, will begin taking IB classes their junior year.
-This program focuses heavily on teaching students to ask challenging questions, how to learn efficiently, develop a strong sense of their own identity, and develop the ability to communicate with and understand people of different countries and cultures.
+Students will apply for the International Baccalaureate School their sophomore year and, if accepted, will begin taking IB classes their junior year.
+The school focuses heavily on teaching students to ask challenging questions, how to learn efficiently, develop a strong sense of their own identity, and develop the ability to communicate with and understand people of different countries and cultures.

 There are 6 main teaching subjects for IB, including:

 We know that teaching was at the heart of Jesus’ ministry, which is why we strive to give our students every opportunity to learn about whatever interests them.
 Judging by the accomplishments of our alumni, we are confident that our academic program gives our students the tools they need to succeed.